shanecranor/JavascriptSynth/README.md

   - all operators work mostly as expected + - / * %
   - Javascript functions work like Math.tan()

+## TODO
+- swap eval out with new Function for over 1000x performance speed up
 ## Potential Future Directions:

 //easy: